Lab41/altair/README.md

 ## Docker container to Vectorize a Folder of Python Scripts (*.py)

-The Docker container uses a Doc2Vec model previously trained on 1 million Python scripts from Github and the output is a dictionary of vectors saved as a pickle file in the "out" volume.
+The Docker container uses a Doc2Vec model trained on 1 million Python scripts from Github and the output is a dictionary of vectors saved as a pickle file in the "out" volume.
 A distance measurement (ex: cosine distance) can be used to locate similar vectors in the output.

 Build the container
 ```